Data-driven Mutation Analysis for Cyber-Physical Systems: Introduction

 \REVIEW{A.1}{To summarize, our contributions include: \begin{itemize} \item Data-driven mutation analysis, a new mutation analysis paradigm to assess how effectively a test suite detects interoperability faults.
 This paradigm is supported by an approach and a toolset detailed below. \item A set of mutation operators that simulate interoperability problems in CPSs.
-Our mutation operators have been designed and validated with a group of space software experts that includes the heads of the software and testing departments of our industry partners, which are \GomSpace{}, \LuxSpace{}, and ESA. \item A methodology to define tabular fault models that characterize faults possibly affecting the data exchanged by CPS components at runtime. \item A set of adequacy metrics that enable engineers to distinguish between the kinds of problems potentially affecting their test suites, to better guide test suite improvements: data types not being exercised, input partitions not being covered, inadequate oracles, and application states not reached. \item \APPR, a technique that implements data-driven mutation analysis by mutating the data exchanged through data buffers in the SUT. \APPR simulates interoperability problems by applying a chosen set of mutation operators configured in a tabular fault model.
-It reports mutation analysis results using the newly introduced adequacy metrics. \item An empirical evaluation conducted with an industrial benchmark including space software currently on orbit. \end{itemize}}
+Our mutation operators have been designed and validated with a group of space software experts that includes the heads of the software and testing departments of our industry partners, which are GomSpace, LuxSpace, and ESA. \item A methodology to define tabular fault models that characterize faults possibly affecting the data exchanged by CPS components at runtime. \item A set of adequacy metrics that enable engineers to distinguish between the kinds of problems potentially affecting their test suites, to better guide test suite improvements: data types not being exercised, input partitions not being covered, inadequate oracles, and application states not reached. \item \APPR, a technique that implements data-driven mutation analysis by mutating the data exchanged through data buffers in the SUT. \APPR simulates interoperability problems by applying a chosen set of mutation operators configured in a tabular fault model.
+It reports mutation analysis results using the newly introduced adequacy metrics. \item An empirical evaluation conducted with an industrial benchmark including space software currently on orbit. \item A replicability package~\cite{REPLICABILITY} and the source code of our toolset~\cite{DAMAT:Web} with a tutorial~\cite{DAMAT:Tutorial:Web}. \end{itemize}}

 This paper proceeds as follows.
 Section~\ref{sec:background} describes background and related work.
 Section~\ref{sec:approach} describes the general principles of data-driven mutation analysis and our data-driven mutation technique, \APPR.
 Section~\ref{sec:empirical} reports on the design and results of our empirical evaluation.
 Section~\ref{sec:conclusion} concludes the paper.